isa-ulisboa/greends-dms-exercises/dms_ex_02_data_wrangling_agr_census.md

    A new facet will be show which should not contain rows with true value

 5. Repeat the previous steps for the projects 1999 and 1989.
-You can reuse the GREL expression, available in the history of the *Add column based on column...* panel, but remember to adjust it, namelly the name of the project you are exporting data and and of the name of the column that contains the values (arg1 and arg3 in the generic expression above).
+You can reuse the GREL expression, available in the history of the *Add column based on column...* panel, but remember to adjust it, namely the name of the project you are exporting data and and of the name of the column that contains the values (arg1 and arg3 in the generic expression above).

-## 6. Create the table in nornalized form
+## 6. Create the table in normalized form

 To comply with the 3rd Normal Form, we need to change the format of the table, so that we have only one column with area values, for the corresponding year, region and crop.
 Therefore, the final table should have the following columns:
    - ID